Communist Party of India (Marxist): Punjab

+Over the years, the CPI(M) experienced a waning presence on the electoral front in Punjab.
+The changing political dynamics, rise of regional parties, and the diminishing appeal of communist ideology in a globalized world contributed to its reduced influence in electoral politics.
+Despite the challenges, the Communist Party of India (Marxist) in Punjab continues to be active in advocating for workers' and peasants' rights and participating in social and political movements.
+Its history reflects the complexities of Punjab's political landscape and its contribution to the larger communist movement in India.

 Rajasthan

-In 2008 Rajasthan Legislative Assembly election, CPIM secured 3 seats from Anupgarh, Dhod and Danta Ramgarh.
-CPIM along with six other parties formed Rajasthan Loktantrik Morcha in 2013.
-But CPIM could not win any seat in 2013 Legislative Assembly election.
-The party made a comeback in the state by winning 2 seats out 28 seats they contested in 2018 Legislative Assembly election.
+In the 2008 Rajasthan Legislative Assembly election, CPIM secured three seats from Anupgarh, Dhod and Danta Ramgarh.
+Along with six other parties, CPIM formed Loktantrik Morcha in 2013.
+However, CPIM could not win any seats in the 2013 Legislative Assembly election.
+The party made a comeback in the state by winning two seats out 28 seats they contested in the 2018 Legislative Assembly election.

 Tamil Nadu

 CPIM, as a part of Dravida Munnetra Kazhagam front in 1989 Tamil Nadu Legislative Assembly election, won 15 seats.
 In 2006, CPIM was the part of the alliance led by DMK.
 The party contested in 13 seats and won 9 seats.
 In the next election, CPIM joined All India Anna Dravida Munnetra Kazhagam coalition and won 10 seats out of the 12 seats they contested.
 But the party was unable to secure any seat in 2016.
-In 2019 Indian General election, CPIM won two seats from Coimbatore and Madurai in Tamil Nadu.
+In 2019 Indian general election, CPIM won two seats from Coimbatore and Madurai in Tamil Nadu.
 In 2021 Tamil Nadu Legislative Assembly election, CPIM made a comeback by winning two seats.
 In 2022, CPI(M) won many seats in the municipal corporation elections.
 T. Nagarajan of CPI(M) got the post of Deputy Mayor in Madurai Municipal Corporation.